 During chemotherapy, you will have a higher risk of getting an infection or bleeding.
 If you have a temperature over 38°C, contact your doctor or go to the emergency department.
 Tell your doctor if you feel more tired than usual, or if you bruise or bleed easily.

-- During bowel surgery, the surgeon cuts the colon on either side of the cancer and joins the two ends of the bowel back together.
+- During bowel surgery, the surgeon cuts the bowel on either side of the cancer and joins the two ends back together.

 Expert content reviewers:

 A/Prof Craig Lynch, Colorectal Surgeon, Peter MacCallum Cancer Centre, VIC; Prof Tim Price, Medical Oncologist, The Queen Elizabeth Hospital, Adelaide, and Clinical Professor, Faculty of Medicine, The University of Adelaide, SA; Department of Dietetics, Liverpool Hospital, NSW; Dr Hooi Ee, Gastroenterologist, Sir Charles Gairdner Hospital, WA; Dr Debra Furniss, Radiation Oncologist, Genesis CancerCare, QLD; Jocelyn Head, Consumer; Jackie Johnston, Palliative Care and Stomal Therapy Clinical Nurse Consultant, St Vincent's Private Hospital, NSW; Zeinah Keen, 13 11 20 Consultant, Cancer Council NSW; Dr Elizabeth Murphy, Head, Colorectal Surgical Unit, Lyell McEwin Hospital, SA.